jranger615/T500xVORON/README.md

   * Ensure you use the Cable_Cover_for_PCB and the toolhead T500 spacer!
   * You do not need to print the gantry mount or TAP mount; the extruder and toolhead cover screw directly into the CNC TAP
 * [2x Bed Spacers](https://github.com/Trist0ne/T500xVORON/blob/main/STL/Bed%20Spacer%20T500%20v3.stl).
 Ensure these print perfectly flat with no warping, or it will throw off your bed level!
-* Optional for Cable Management/Ribbon Cable Retainer [3 Hole Cable Bridge](https://github.com/VoronDesign/Voron-Stealthburner/blob/main/STLs/Clockwork2/chain_anchor_3hole_SW.stl) & [Retainer](https://github.com/jranger615/T500xVORON/blob/main/STL/T500%20Ribbon%20Cable%20Retainer%20%26%20Cable%20Connector.stl)
+* Optional for Cable Management/Ribbon Cable Retainer [3 Hole Cable Bridge](https://github.com/VoronDesign/Voron-Stealthburner/blob/main/STLs/Clockwork2/chain_anchor_3hole_SW.stl) & [Retainer](https://github.com/jranger615/T500xVORON/blob/main/STL/T500%20Ribbon%20Cable%20Retainer%20%26%20Cable%20Connector.stl) (Retainer requires 2 heat inserts to attach cable chain)

 Print Settings: